-Kenya, like many African countries, is experiencing a rapid economic growth spurt, thanks to a combination of factors such as stable political environment, rich natural resources, and a highly skilled workforce.
+Kenya, like many African countries, is experiencing a rapid economic growth spurt, thanks to a combination of factors such as a stable political environment, rich natural resources, and a highly skilled workforce.

 Despite these positive indicators, there are still challenges that need to be addressed for the country to achieve its full economic potential.